 The forms of Aikido are well-founded in a myriad of throws, joint locks, ground techniques and traumatizing attacks.
-It also an integral part of Aikido the training in armed techniques for which the samurai class was notorious for, such as Kenjutsu (samurai swordsmanship), Jojutsu (wooden staff) and Tantodori (knife techniques).
+It is also an integral part of Aikido the training in armed techniques for which the samurai class was notorious for, such as Kenjutsu (swordsmanship), Jojutsu (wooden staff) and Tantodori (knife techniques).
 At an advanced level, there are techniques that seek to enable the practitioner to evade ambushes, where one is attacked by multiple individuals (randori).
 In fact, in samurai sword culture, being caught by war adversaries was considered worse than death itself.

-One the many enriching aspects of this art is that within the practice of Aikido one has direct experience of traditional Japanese culture, which includes the aesthetics of etiquette rules that are found in most traditions of Japan, from tea ceremony to archery.
+One the many enriching aspects of this art is that within the practice of Aikido one has direct experience of classical Japanese culture, which includes the aesthetics of etiquette rules that are found in most traditions of Japan, from tea ceremony to archery.

 It is important to notice, nevertheless, that other classical Japanese arts such as calligraphy, flower arrangement schools, as well as archery and Buddhist meditation halls are also called “Dojo”.
 Hence, a Dojo is a hall for immersive learning and self-growth.
 The term literally translates to “place of the Way”.
 At a Dojo, one finds a serene and reverent atmosphere, rather different from the sports-like environment of gyms.

-The practice of Aikido can be adapted to one’s individual needs, taking a more intense or gentler approach, be it for health, culture, self-defence, philosophy and the like.
-It is not unusual to find people from all different walks of life at an Aikido Dojo, from scholars to law enforcement agents and military personnel, from artists to holistic health practitioners, students, business people, entrepreneurs, spiritual seekers and so forth.
+The practice of Aikido can be adapted to one’s individual needs, taking a more intense or gentler approach, be it for health, culture, self-defence, philosophy, spirituality and the like.
+It is not unusual to find people from all walks of life at an Aikido Dojo, from scholars to law enforcement agents and military personnel, from artists to holistic health practitioners, students, business people, entrepreneurs, spiritual seekers and so forth.
 Due to its non-competitive nature, Aikido is suitable for everyone, regardless of age or gender.

 Morihei Ueshiba (植芝 盛平 14 December 1883 – 26 April 1969), referred to by Aikido practitioners as Ō-sensei, or “Great Teacher”, developed Aikido primarily during the late 1920’s through the 1930’s as a synthesis of the older martial arts he had studied.
 The core martial art from which Aikido derives from is Daitoryu Aiki-jujutsu, along with a variety of other ancient samurai arts such as Tenjin Shintoryu, Kashima Shinden Jikishinkageryu and Gotoha Yagyu Shinganryu.